Points of View Suggestions for Future "Co-Creation Drug Discovery Learning from Research and Development of COVID-19 Therapeutics and Vaccines

 Table 2 summarizes the number of drugs and vaccines that have been developed or launched for these emerging infectious diseases.
 Compared to Table 1, it can be seen that the number of items for the infectious disease correlates to some extent with the number of infected patients and the expansion of endemic areas.

 The number of drugs and vaccines for SARS/MERS, influenza, and Ebola were selected from those with development stage records in Pharmaprojects, and the number of drugs and vaccines for SARS/MERS, influenza, and Ebola was examined from 2000 (Fig. 1).
 The figure shows that the development of both drugs and vaccines has been active during the infectious disease epidemic periods indicated by the colored backgrounds in the figure.
-In addition, the development of emerging infectious diseases other than COVID-19 is on the rise again in 2020, but it is thought to be associated with COVID-19, which is the main indication, as many of the diseases are in the preclinical stage.
+In addition, the development of emerging infectious diseases other than COVID-19 is on the rise again in 2020, but it is thought to be associated with COVID-19, the main indication, as many of the diseases are in the preclinical stage.

 A survey of the number of COVID-19 drugs and vaccines by development stage shows that several items have already been launched, as evidenced by media reports (Figure 2).
 The average time from preclinical to market was calculated to be 326 days for therapeutics (3 items) and 293 days for vaccines (8 items), by extracting items for which preclinical stage records exist.
 With more than a year having passed since the spread of the disease, it is evident that pharmaceutical companies have launched numerous projects and are rapidly conducting research and development with concerted efforts.